What You Need To Know About How to Find, Buy, or List Bank-Owned Properties

 - Via tax liens

-When the foreclosure crisis of the early 2000s began foreclosures started to become very attractive to investors and regular buyers for their perceived discounts.
+When the foreclosure crisis of the early 2000s began, foreclosures became very attractive to investors and regular buyers for their perceived discounts.

-Now that lenders have often been more inclined to repossessing properties versus granting loan modifications or short sales, many of the best deals are found directly from the banks and their bank owned property.
+Now that lenders have been more inclined to repossessing properties versus granting loan modifications or short sales, many of the best deals are found directly from the banks and their bank-owned property.

 The one exception to this may be non-performing notes which haven’t accrued the costs and fees associated with going to foreclosure.